bogadrian/gatsby-final/src/posts/a -new-blog-post.md

 # To be written!

-I will write a new blog post soon!
+I will write a new blog post soon about Node js!